Musine Kokalari: Early life

 Musine was born on February 10, 1917, in Adana, southern Turkey.
 Her grandfather, Hamit Kokalari, had completed his higher studies in theology and philosophy in Turkey and was considered part of the intellectuals of the time in the Gjirokastër area, the region from which he originated.
 Her father, Reshati, had studied law in Istanbul, where he settled with his family.
 Musine was the youngest in the family, while she had three other brothers Mumtazi, Vesimi and Hamiti, whom also had a good education, both in the linguistic-literary and legal fields.
 Three years after her birth, Musine's family returned to Albania and settled in their hometown, Gjirokastër.

 She grew up among books, music heard on the gramophone and especially fairy tales, stories and traditional Albanian songs, while she also completed a part of primary school in the city.
 Then she moved to Tirana, near the institute "Motrat Qiriazi" and the high school "Nana Mbretneshë" where she studied until 1937.
 She achieved excellent results through writings that immediately attracted the attention of personalities of literature, linguistics, philology, ethnography, studies of the folklore of the Albanian intellectual circles with which the young Musine had the opportunity to come in contact.
 The "Venus" bookstore, owned by her brother Vesimi, became an important point of reference and cultural deepening in the Albanian capital, also played a role in such relations; as well as the publishing house "Mesagjeritë shqiptare" led by her other brother, Mumtazi, through which basic works such as those by Edgar Allan Poe, Walter Scott, Shakespeare, Omar Khajami, Vicente Blasco Ibáñez were translated and published.

 In 1937, she started publishing a number of articles on social issues in the Shtypi newspaper writing under the moniker Muza (the Muse) which itself is a pun of its real name.

 In 1938, Musine would leave for Rome to begin her university studies at Università degli Studi di Roma "La Sapienza".
 A year later she wrote her first professional work called Sic me thote nenua plakë (As the old woman told me), a book which would be published only in 1941 in Tirana.
 With her publications Musine had managed to arouse the interest of important writers such as Lasgush Poradeci, Ali Asllani and above all, Ernest Koliqi, whom at La Sapienza was the founder of the Institute of Albanian Studies.
 Koliqi quickly became a fundamental point of reference for the young writer and researcher, a model to be followed both in the scientific and poetic-literary field.
 Under the supervision of Namik Resuli, Musine worked on her doctoral thesis on Naim Frashëri (1846–1900).
-Through long archival research for which she was assisted by the grandson of the great poet, Mit'hat Frashëri, she illustrates in detail the multifaceted aspects that in Albania have made Naim Frashëri a symbol of national literature.
+Through long archival research for which she was assisted by the nephew of the great poet, Mit'hat Frashëri, she illustrates in detail the multifaceted aspects that in Albania have made Naim Frashëri a symbol of national literature.